yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 Let's go though the example in **qlearn.py**, line by line.
 If you familiar with Keras and DQN, you can skip this session

-The code simply do the following:
+The code simply does the following:

-1. The code received the Game Screen Input in form of pixel array
+1. The code receives the Game Screen Input in the form of a pixel array
-2. The code do some image pre-processing
+2. The code does some image pre-processing
-3. The processed image will be feed into a neural network (Convolution Neural Network), and the network will decide the best action to execute (Flap or Not Flap)
+3. The processed image will be fed into a neural network (Convolution Neural Network), and the network will then decide the best action to execute (Flap or Not Flap)
-4. The neural network will be trained millions of times, via an algorithm called Q-learning, to maximize the future expected rewards.
+4. The network will be trained millions of times, via an algorithm called Q-learning, to maximize the future expected reward.

 ### Game Screen Input

-First of all, the FlappyBird is already written in Python via pygame, here is the code snippet to access the FlappyBird API
+First of all, the FlappyBird is already written in Python via pygame, so here is the code snippet to access the FlappyBird API

 ```python
 import wrapped_flappy_bird as game
 x_t1_colored, r_t, terminal = game_state.frame_step(a_t)
 ```
-So the idea is very simple, the input is a_t (0 represent don't flap, 1 represent flap), the API will give you the next frame x_t1_colored, the reward (0.1 if alive, +1 if pass the pipe, -1 if die) and 'terminal' indicates whether it is GAMEOVER or not.
+The idea is quite simple, the input is **a_t** (0 represent don't flap, 1 represent flap), the API will give you the next frame x_t1_colored, the reward (0.1 if alive, +1 if pass the pipe, -1 if die) and 'terminal' is a boolean flag indicates whether the game is FINISHED or NOT.
+We also followed DeepMind suggestion to clip the reward between [-1,+1] to improve the stability.
+I have not yet get a chance to test out different reward functions but it would be an interesting exercise to see how the performance is changed with different reward function.

+Interesting readers can modify the reward function in **game/wrapped_flappy_bird.py", under the function **def frame_step(self, input_actions)**

 ### Image pre-processing

-In order to make the code run faster and train faster, it is vital to do some image processing.
+In order to make the code train faster, it is vital to do some image processing.
 Here are the key elements:

 1. I first convert the color image into grayscale
-2. I corp down the image size into 80x80 pixel
+2. I crop down the image size into 80x80 pixel
 3. I stack 4 frames together before I feed into neural network.

-Why do I need to stack 4 frames?
-This is one way to provide "velocity" information of the bird.
+Why do I need to stack 4 frames together?
+This is one way for the model to be able to infer the velocity information of the bird.

 ```python
 x_t1 = skimage.color.rgb2gray(x_t1_colored)